 Triangle Inclusive Careers

-The mission of Triangle Inclusive Careers is to provide a job portal where qualified and supported job seekers with autism/IDD can connect with local employers at no cost to the employer.
-Triangle Inclusive Careers incorporates the needs of both job seekers and employers to facilitate opportunities for long-term successful employment.
-This program includes a network of partnering organizations who provide support and resources to both the employers and job seekers.
+Triangle Inclusive Careers (TIC) provides an online service where qualified and supported job seekers with autism/IDD can connect with local employers.
+TIC incorporates the needs of both job seekers and employers in order to facilitate successful long-term employment.
+This program includes a network of partnering organizations who can provide support and resources to TIC participants.

 Why is Triangle Inclusive Careers needed?